Maskot / Getty Images

 How to choose a high-limit secured credit card

-Of course, before you choose a card, you should consider the following factors when examining your spending habits.
+Before you choose a secured card, you should ask yourself the following questions.

 • Why is your credit score low?
-If you have bad credit because you tend to overspend, steer clear of any cards with attractive rewards programs.
-Give yourself no reason to get distracted from paying your monthly bills consistently and in full.
+If you have bad credit because you tend to overspend, steer clear of any cards with a rewards program.
+Don’t give yourself a reason to get distracted from paying your monthly bills consistently and in full.

 Bottom line

-*All information about the U.S. Bank Secured Visa Card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.
+*All information about the UNITY Visa Secured Credit Card and U.S. Bank Secured Visa Card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.

 Editorial Disclaimer